vikipedia/python-trainings/online_course/source/module1/day5.rst

 Writing Scripts
 ---------------
-If we run python files as written abouve using python interpreter, we call it as a python script.
+If we run python files as written above using python interpreter, we call it as a python script.
 Have a look at simple python file hello.py::

   %%file hello.py